grunk-dev/grunk/docs/installation.rst

 Building using CMake
 ====================

-- Enter the following commands to install the dependencies and build grunk in debug mode from source using the generator `ninja`.
+- Enter the following commands to build grunk in debug mode from source using the generator `ninja`.
 If you haven't already done so in the :ref:`steps above <prerequisites>`, create a build directory and navigate to it.